-- The recommended fish feeding rate during the grow-out stages is 1 to 2 percent of their body weight per day.
+- During the grow-out stages, the recommended fish feeding rate is 1 to 2 percent of their body weight per day.
 So, if the fish stocking density is 10 to 20 kg per 264 gallons, you need to provide 200 g of fish feed per day.

 - Small fish (like 50 g tilapia fingerling) during the first two to three months eat about 3 percent of their body weight per day.
 So if you have an initial stocking of 40 fingerlings and weigh 2000 g together, they will consume approximately 60 g of fish feed per day.

-- After two to three months, the feeding rate will be 80 to 100 g fish feed per day.
-(It is because the 40 fingerlings will have grown to 80 to 100 g each and the total weight will be 3200 to 4000 g)
+- After two to three months, the feeding rate will be 80 to 100 g of fish feed per day.
+(It is because the 40 fingerlings will have grown to 80 to 100 g each, and the total weight will be 3200 to 4000 g)

 Fish Health and Behavior

 The primary indicator of fish health in your aquaponics system is their behavior.
 It is essential to recognize the behavior of your fish and look for signs of fish stress, disease, and parasites to maintain healthy fish.